-- Address the housing stability crisis by providing additional tools for rental assistance, foreclosure/eviction prevention and capital construction of affordable housing. - We strongly encourage the state to adequately fund human services programs for the health of the safety net.
+- Address the housing stability crisis by providing additional tools for rental assistance, foreclosure/eviction prevention and capital construction of affordable housing, including starter homes and options for people aging. - Fund additional investments in behavioral health, including in-patient and out-patient facilities as an alternative to jail and align State law with best practices to allow individuals in crisis to receive necessary and life-saving services. - We strongly encourage the State to adequately fund human services programs for the health of the safety net.